 Perhaps you are looking for a topic (such as diabetes) and would like to have some statistics to accompany your research.

-A non-scholarly journal article or newspaper article may be very basic (and easy to understand) and mention statistics, but not note where those numbers were found or provide any citations for sources.
+A non-scholarly journal article or newspaper article may be very basic (and easy to understand) and mention statistics, but not cite sources.
 For this and other reasons, such material may not be an acceptable source for your research (always check with your professor).
 And how old is the article - are the statistics the newest ones available?

 A scholarly or peer-reviewed journal article is likely about a very specific aspect of diabetes, may use statistics, and will probably cite those sources.
 But how old is the article - are newer statistics available and useful?
 Check the Reference List of the article - it may direct you to sources for those statistics.